fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 The Delivery Acknowledgements are cryptographically secured and tamper-proof, meaning that the transaction contains irrefutable details about all parts involved in the transaction.

-A Delivery Acknowledgement includes metadata about the commodities consumed by a Node while executing a Service.
+A Delivery Acknowledgement includes metadata about the commodities consumed by a node while executing or running a service.
 Also contains metadata that is used to determine the reward attributed to a Node.

 :::tip
-A Node provides the computational resources to the Network and keeps track of doings in a list of Delivery Acknowledgements, on which the rewards mechanism is based at the end of each Epoch (about 24 hours).
+A Node provides the computational resources to the network and keeps track of doings in a list of Delivery Acknowledgements, on which the rewards mechanism is based at the end of each Epoch (about 24 hours).
 :::

-Finally, Delivery Acknowledgements are gathered and batched by Nodes before being submitted to the core protocol and committee as described in the [Consensus](#consensus) section.
+Finally, Delivery Acknowledgements are gathered and batched by nodes before being submitted to the core protocol and committee as described in the [consensus](#consensus) section.

 ## Reputation system

-The Fleek Network has a reputation system where Nodes rate each other.
-The ratings are collected timely and an aggregation algorithm calculates the overall rate for each Node at the end of every Epoch.
+The Fleek Network has a reputation system where nodes rate each other.
+The ratings are collected timely and an aggregation algorithm calculates the overall rate for each node at the end of every epoch.

-Any reputation system that depends on players attributing rates to each other can be exploited.
+Noteworthy, any reputation system that depends on players attributing rates to each other can be exploited.
 For prevention, a custom version of the EigenTrust algorithm is used to reduce dishonest and incorrect measurements.

-Some other procedures where a Node is rated are on the interactions between nodes while servicing.
-Meaning that a Node earns a rate per service interaction.
+Some other procedures where a node is rated are on the interactions between nodes while servicing.
+Meaning that a node earns a rate per service interaction.

-This information is replicated across the Network and cannot be tampered with and is a valuable and reliable source of knowledge for optimization tasks.
+The information is replicated across the network securely and cannot be tampered with and is a valuable and reliable source of knowledge for optimization tasks.

 A few optimization tasks include:

-- Optimizing the Network flow
+- Optimizing the network flow
-- Assigning services to Nodes
+- Assigning services to nodes
 - Determining proximity

 The reputation system is used to determine the service routing and work allocation.